justindbk/ceda/README.md

-# Errors in the California Elections Data Archive
+# Concatenated California Elections Data Archive (CEDA) Files and Errors in the California Elections Data Archive
 This repository compiles the yearly California Elections Data Archive (CEDA) files into one large composite file for all available years, and provides fixes for errors that were found via hand-checking done by the authors and contributors.

 The script `00-ceda_compile.R` reads in all yearly spreadsheet files downloaded from the CSU Sacramento CEDA portal [here](https://csus-dspace.calstate.edu/handle/10211.3/210187), compiles them into similar format, and outputs a composite file.